ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 ## Making It Easy (for Users) by Working Under the Covers

-Privacy has historically been a complicated feature to add into products targeted to end users.
-There are many reasons for this such as trying to meet every possible scenario and use-case and trying to provide easy user access to advanced privacy frameworks and taxonomies.
+Historically, incorporating privacy features into consumer-facing products has been complex.
+This challenge arises from the need to address a wide range of use cases while also offering users easy access to advanced privacy frameworks and taxonomies.
 Many attempts have been made and very few have achieved finding success with end users.

 Perhaps learning from the lessons of offering too many options, the recent trend in privacy enhancements has steered torward either a very simple \"Privacy On or Off\" switch or in other cases automatically enabling or \"upgrading\" to enhance privacy.
 Apple\'s iCloud Private Relay can be easily turned on with a single settings switch, while privacy features such as Encrypted DNS over HTTP and upgrade from HTTP to HTTPS connections have had a number of deployments that automatically enable them for users when possible.

-Keeping with the motto of Keep It Simple, users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what network connections the Network Overlay's policies can apply to.
+Keeping with the motto of "Keep It Simple", users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what network connections the Network Overlay's policies can apply to.

-Adhereing with the Keep It Simple approach the application itself has very little connection to privacy enhancing Network Overlays.
+Adhereing with the "Keep It Simple" approach the application itself has very little connection to privacy enhancing Network Overlays.
 Applications generally do not have a means to detect when networking policy changes are active.
 Applications generally do not have a means to access policy change settings or to interact to change them.

 # Streaming Video